SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    // Use the fetched value to login to application. selenium.type("userID", emailaddress);

-This is a very simple example of data retrieval from a DB in Java.
+This is a simple Java example of data retrieval from a database.
-A more complex test could be to validate that inactive users are not able to login to the application.
-This wouldn't take too much work from what you've already seen.

 ..
 Bitmap Comparison
    ------------------